MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: The effects of removing SF-AGN

 \section{The effects of removing SF-AGN}

 Here we show how our results are affected by removing the galaxies classified as SF-AGN from our sample, as discussed in Sect.~\ref{sec:Results}.
-Figure~\ref{fig:merger_AGNfraction_NoSF-AGN} shows the AGN fraction vs. the projected separation (top panel) and the AGN fraction at each merger stage (bottom panel), Fig.~\ref{fig:intfrac_AGNnonNoSFAGN} shows the merger fraction in the AGN and non-AGN subsets, and Fig.~\ref{fig:environ_AGN_NoSFAGN} shows the AGN fraction for the three environmental factors used in this work.
-We also show the specific star formation rate (sSFR) distribution of each merger stage for the entire sample in Fig.~\ref{fig:SFR_stages}.
-As mentioned in Sect.~\ref{sec:AGN_stages} the lowest sSFR value corresponds to stage 1.
-Interestingly, this slight decrease of SFR at pre-first pass stages also appears in the works of \citet{CalderonCastillo2024} and \citet{Pan2019}, and for mass ranges including dwarf galaxies, although similarly to this work, in both cases there is not a statistically significant difference.
+Figure~\ref{fig:merger_AGNfraction_NoSF-AGN} shows the AGN fraction vs. the projected separation (top panel) and the AGN fraction at each merger stage (bottom panel), Fig.~\ref{fig:intfrac_AGNnonNoSFAGN} shows the fraction of single galaxies, early mergers/pairs and advanced mergers in the AGN and non-AGN subsets, and Fig.~\ref{fig:environ_AGN_NoSFAGN} shows the AGN fraction for the three environmental factors considered in this work.